-Witness-retrievable compression and the existence of Minicrypt: The two top worlds that Impagliazzo considers in his survey [49] are Minicrypt, where one-way functions exist but oblivious transfer protocols do not exist (in this world some interesting cryptographic applications are possible, and in particular shared key cryptography exists) and Cryptomania where Oblivious Transfer (OT) protocols do exist (and hence also a wide range of cryptographic applications like secure computation and public key cryptography).
-The last application we discuss is an attempt to use compression in order to prove that Minicrypt=Cryptomania.
-Whether oblivious transfer can be constructed from any one-way function is a major open problem in cryptography.
-Impagliazzo and Rudich [52] addressed this problem and proved that key agreement protocols (and hence also oblivious transfer) cannot be constructed from any one-way function using "black-box" reductions.
+Witness retrievable compression and the existence of Minicrypt: The next application is an attempt to use compression in order to prove, in the terminology of [33], that Minicrypt=Cryptomania.
+Impagliazzo [33] summarizes five possibilities for how the world may look like based on different computational assumptions.
+The two top worlds are Minicrypt, where one-way functions exist but oblivious transfer protocols do not exist (in this world some interesting cryptographic applications are possible, and in particular shared key cryptography exists) and Cryptomania where Oblivious Transfer protocols do exist (and hence also a wide range of cryptographic applications like secure computation and public key cryptography.
+Impagliazzo and Rudich [35] addressed this problem and proved that key agreement protocols (and hence also OT) cannot be constructed from any one-way function using black-box reductions.